Security-Onion-Solutions/securityonion-docs/IntroductionWalkthrough.rst

 addition to the Security Onion application menu which provides access to man pages for tools included in Security Onion.
-The "README" icon on the desktop is a good starting point and will open https://localhost in a web browser with local links to Squert and ELSA and external links to additional useful Security Onion information.
-Sguil, Squert and ELSA all share the same username/password.
+The "README" icon on the desktop is a good starting point and will open https://localhost in a web browser with local links to Squert and Kibana and external links to additional useful Security Onion information.
+Sguil, Squert and Kibana all share the same username/password.
 Here's a brief description of the primary tools available in Security Onion for security monitoring: